-Depop is a youth-orientated, global fashion resale marketplace, allowing members to buy and sell their previously-loved fashion items, vintage finds and style pieces
+Depop is a youth-orientated, global fashion resale marketplace, allowing members to buy and sell their previously-loved fashion items, vintage finds and style pieces.

 Depop wanted to pay back their community by holding a series of awards in various categories.

-They needed a bespoke website to engage their target audience to participate in the awards process and vote.
+They needed a bespoke website to engage their target audience to participate in their awards process and vote.
 They dubbed the awards Depop Disruptors and tasked MintTwist with conceptualizing, designing and building the system from scratch.

 We knew that more than 90% of visitors to the site would be on a mobile device, so we ensured the site was fully designed and developed with a mobile-first approach.